Michael S. Kay

 Biological Chemistry Program

 Our lab focuses on mirror-image peptides and proteins, which have great therapeutic potential because of their resistance to proteolysis.
-Our primary biological interest is developing D-peptide inhibitors of viral entry, particularly for the prevention and treatment of HIV and Ebola, though we are now expanding into diverse therapeutic areas including inflammation and cancer.
+Our primary biological interest is developing D-peptide inhibitors against infectious diseases, particularly for the prevention and treatment of HIV and antibiotic-resistant bacterial infections, though we are now expanding into diverse therapeutic areas including cancer.

 Mirror-image (D-peptide) Inhibitors